Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 lax_city = airports['LAX']
 print(lax_city) # outputs: Los Angeles
 ```
-If you want to add another key:value to the dictionary, you just assign a value to a new key.
+If you want to add a new key:value to the dictionary, just assign a value to a new key.

 The following code adds the Houston airport to the airports dictionary:
 ```python